-The Southern Nevada Health District TB Program and Office of Epidemiology have been conducting a TB contact investigation related to the postmortem TB diagnosis in a Clark County resident (Patient A) who delivered premature twins (Patients B & C) two-months before her death in July, 2013.
-The twins remained in the NICU until their deaths (in June and August).
-Our goals in conducting this TB contact investigation follow the CDC's prioritized strategies to prevent and control TB in the United States1:
+The Health District Tuberculosis (TB) Program and Office of Epidemiology have conducted a TB contact investigation related to the postmortem TB diagnosis in a Clark County resident (Patient A) who delivered premature twins (Patients B & C) two-months before her death in July, 2013.
+The twins remained in the Neonatal Intensive Care Unit (NICU) until their deaths (in June and August).
+In accordance with the CDC's prioritized strategies to prevent and control TB in the United States, [1] the objectives of this TB contact investigation were the following:

-- 1. To promptly detect and report persons who have contracted TB; and - 2.
-To protect close contacts of patients with contagious TB from contracting TB infection and disease, by identifying and treating people with active TB disease and identifying and offering treatment to people with evidence of noninfectious Latent TB Infection (LTBI).
+- 1. To promptly detect and report persons who have contracted TB; and - To protect close contacts of patients with contagious TB from contracting TB infection and disease, by identifying and treating people with active TB disease and identifying and offering treatment to people with evidence of noninfectious Latent TB Infection (LTBI).